6 Basics of Waves

 Section Summary

-Periodic motion is a repetitious oscillation.
+• Periodic motion is a repetitious oscillation.

-The number of oscillations per unit time is the frequency (or sometimes ).
+• The number of oscillations per unit time is the frequency \nu (or sometimes f).

-These quantities are related by .
+• These quantities are related by \nu = \frac{1}{T} .

 Problem 11: What is the frequency of a stroboscope?

-If you are curious about what a stroboscope is, check out The Stroboscope Wikipedia page .
+If you are curious about what a stroboscope is, check out The Stroboscope Wikipedia page.

-We also have the idea of the amplitude in the figure.
+We also have the idea of the amplitude y in the figure.
 The difference from either peak to the middle average or from trough to the middle average is what we call the amplitude.

-For this class, we will work in SI, International System of Units, we will not work in, what I call barbaric units, there shall be no inches.
+For this class, we will work in SI, International System of Units; we will not work in what I call barbaric units, there shall be no inches.
 Meters, kilograms, and seconds will be the norm.
-On the Moodle page there’s a document of math I expect you to know, it’s things like trigonometry and area of a circle, but I also expect you to know the SI prefixes Nano – Giga.
-I will not give you these, and on an exam if you come to the TA’s and ask how big a micrometer is, we’re going to have to say tough cookie, that’s something you were supposed to know.
+On the Moodle page, there’s a document of math I expect you to know, it’s things like trigonometry and area of a circle, but I also expect you to know the SI prefixes Nano – Giga.
+I will not give you these, and on an exam, if you come to the TAs and ask how big a micrometer is, we’re going to have to say “Tough cookie, that’s something you were supposed to know.”

-The period is the time it takes for a point on the wave to go up and down, measured in seconds, but I can also count how many that point oscillates in one second.
-I could say how many oscillations per second this point on this wave make?
-That quantity, again looking back to the last section, is known as the frequency and its value is
+The period is the time it takes for a point on the wave to go up and down, measured in seconds, but I can also count how many times that point oscillates in one second.
+I could ask, How many oscillations per second does this point on this wave make?
+That quantity, again looking back to the last section, is known as the frequency \nu and its value is

 the unit of frequency is how many per second or one over seconds, which is called Hertz: Hz.

-We will use these basic terms for all of the waves we discuss, electrons and light.
-We know that wavelength is measured in meters and we know that frequency is in Hertz, or 1 over seconds, so will be meters over seconds which is a velocity.
+We will use these basic terms for all of the waves we discuss: electrons and light.
+We know that wavelength is measured in meters, and we know that frequency is in Hertz, or 1 over seconds, so \lambda \nu will be meters over seconds, which is a velocity.
 What’s the only velocity that we could have?
-The speed of the wave, it’s the only speed we could talk about, so we have the speed of the wave is going to be
+The speed of the wave is the only speed we could talk about, so we have the speed of the wave as

 If we know that the speed of a wave is fixed, for example, light travels at a fixed speed, then if the frequency goes up, what’s the wavelength going to do?